kritjo/sisci-perf/README.md

 A framework for testing Dolphin Interconnect Solutions NTB's performance using the SISCI API.

 ## Usage
+Create a file named `.callback.build`, this should contain any bash code that you want to be run before the building step.
+An example of this can be loading modules or setting up the environment in other ways.

 Start by enabling the features you want to profile in `initiator/initiator_main.h`.
 Some experiment options can be adjusted in their respective header files under `initiator/`.